 Those who hold doctorates at the time of the application, or have 5+ years of professional experience, should consider applying for a grant through the Fulbright Scholar Program.

 Information on Fulbright

 For basic information, Fulbright provides excellent online tutorials.
 Those new to Fulbright should review the first three.

 LMU's campus deadline for the 2025-2026 Fulbright cycle is 11:59 p.m. on August 31.
 Contact Dr. Cassidy Alvarado, Director of ONIF, with any questions.

 Working on Your Application Documents?

 Please click on the + sign next to the word "Fulbright" in the menu on the left to locate resources by Fulbright grant type (Study/Research Awards, English Teaching Assistant Awards, and general information for all applicants).

-Please visit this page to schedule a one-on-one appointment with ONIF.
+Please visit this page to schedule an initial appointment with ONIF.